Hooang/hooang.github.io/_posts/2025-08-27-about-this-blog.md

 - Posts created with the web editor must be saved as Markdown files and automatically committed and pushed to the repository
 - Credentials data must be encrypted
 - Enable user comments by managing comment data through Google Sheets

+## Goals Detail

+### Use Jekyll Theme
+- Use jekyll-theme-chirpy-7.3.1
+- Configure the theme so that it does not use a Gem-based Theme, but instead downloads the base files of the theme locally for direct modification.
+- Remove unused icons from the footer, and add Instagram and language-setting icons.
+- Change the theme background color or background image.

 ## Goal Plan Gantt Chart
 ```mermaid